eigerco/polka-storage/docs/src/storagext-cli/storage-provider.md

 ### `prove-commit`

 The `prove-commit` command allows you to prove a sector commitment.
-Currently any proof is accepted that is hex encoded string of length >= 1.
+Currently, any proof that is a hex encoded string of length >= 1 is accepted.
 After the sector is proven, the deals will become `Active`.

 ### Parameters